 If you find the right arguments, then it might be very relevant to do an MBA.
 If you are around your forties, you still have about 20 active professional years ahead and you can still grow into top positions or consultancy.
 So it is still relevant to do an MBA.

 Where to find MBA age data

-Business schools provide detailed information that can help you identify the right fit of programme for your aspirations.
+Business schools provide detailed information that can help you identify the right fit of program for your aspirations.
 When researching schools, look into the ‘class profile’ statistics on the schools’ websites and/or in their brochures.
 They will usually quote ‘age range’, ‘average age’ or ‘median age’ as well as years of professional work experience.
 You can also find data on the positions and sectors from which the students in the latest MBA class originate.

-Checking the class profile data will be a first step for you to visualise your future peers.
+Checking the class profile data will be a first step for you to visualize your future peers.
 Thus you can consider how you can learn from them, how you will contribute, and whether this age group of peers, who will be your immediate business contacts, fit your career goals.

 US vs European MBAs

 Here are some statistics which might be helpful for your initial orientation.
 US business schools usually require just two years of full-time work experience.
 So, US MBA classes attract younger professionals and the average age in full-time MBA programs is about 28 years.
 US programs are traditionally two years long, so aspiring professionals tend to apply earlier to have more time to capitalize on their MBA degree.

 Full-time European MBA classes normally have older students than those in the US.
 The average age is about 30-32 years.
 Students are usually more mature and have longer work experience.
 One of the reasons for this is that many European business schools require at least three years of full-time experience at the time of application.
 Also, the fact that most European MBAs are just one year (even 10 months) give more flexibility.
 This allows professionals to advance in their career before they rush back to business school for a business degree.